 We offer our professional support staff and school health nurses:

-- generous leave entitlements including long service leave, paid parental leave and the State Service Accumulated Leave Scheme
+- generous leave entitlements including long service leave, paid parental leave, the option to purchase additional leave and the State Service Accumulated Leave Scheme,

 Benefits for professional support staff:

-- speech and language pathologists and social workers receive 20 days recreation leave, 3 Christmas closedown days and the option to purchase additional leave.
+- Speech and language pathologists and social workers receive 20 days recreation leave, 3 Christmas closedown days and ten days per year non-attendance time (pro rata and non-cumulative).